Rsantct/DevControl/README.md

 - Autorun the server, for example inside `/etc/rc.local`

-        su -l YOURUSERHERE -c "python3 /home/YOURUSERHERE/bin/devcontrol.py" &
+        su -l YOURUSERHERE -c "python3 /home/YOURUSERHERE/bin/devcontrol_srv.py" &

 Then, simply bookmark `http://microPC_IP:8081` on your favourite smartphone or tablet web browser.

-Smart Plugs button border color:
+Smart Plugs button color:
-- red: the plug is OFF
+- border red: the plug is OFF
-- green: the plug is ON
+- border green: the plug is ON
+- border & font grey: the plug is NOT available

 <a href="url"><img src="bin/devcontrol/img/DevControl_web.png" align="center" width="480" ></a>